 Assessment means finding out what your strengths and weaknesses are in certain basic college skills.
 All new students planning to earn an associate degree or transfer to a 4-year college or university must take the assessment tests.
 Your assessment scores will assist you and the counselor you meet with at your New Student Workshop to determine which courses are appropriate for you.
 Assessment schedule and sign-up

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester to schedule appointments to attend an LMC Outreach information session.
 Assessment testing instructions for high school seniors will be given at that time.
 A schedule of high school visits will be posted on the high school Calendar of Important Dates page in February.

 NOTE: If you are a graduating high school student from a local area high school, please contact your schools Career Center or a school counselor early in the spring semester for information about New Student Orientation exclusively for graduating seniors.

-You may register for your classes (registration instructions) within two working days after attending New Student Orientation.
+Registration is online through InSite/WebAdvisor; view the instructional video at the top of the page.
 Fees should be paid at the time of registration.
 Los Medanos College does not drop for non-payment of fees.
 Your registration privileges will be held for the following semester if your current term fees have not been paid.
 Additionally, transcripts or enrollment verifications for the current term will be withheld until fees are paid.
 Fees may be paid on WebAdvisor, check, cash, VISA, MasterCard and Discover.

 Dont have money for fees?

 Visit the Financial Aid Office to find out whether you are eligible a fee waiver.
 You may also be eligible for a Federal Pell Grant or for scholarships.
 See Financial Aid or Scholarships for more information.